Yemi-dev/Yemi-dev/README.md

    <br></br>
   My Gist  :speaking_head:
   <br></br>
-  <p> I am currently working as a frontend engineer using React, Next, Typescript and Javascript interchangeably to build and contribute to web applications</p>
+  <p> I am currently working as a MERN Fullstack engineer using React, Next, Node, Express, Typescript and Javascript interchangeably to build and contribute to web applications</p>
   <p> Occassionally, I mentor ladies that are just transitioning to tech and need help and support finding their niche.
 You can reach out to me if this is you or you can also join our community at <a href="https://twitter.com/hertechchoice">HerTechChoice</a> :rose:</p>
-  <p> I often dive in and out of Project and Developer management at my current role.</p>
   <p> I am also a blockchain enthusiast and I just began to learn to build on the solana network, excited at this journey! :rocket:</p>
   <p> I am also currently learning Docker, AWS and to be good at Technical content writing :books:</p>
   <p> Talk to me about anything frontend development, happy to help! </p>
-  <p> I am also available for Frontend developer roles anywhere :earth_africa:</p>
   <p> Outside Tech, I love to play games and my favorite one at the moment is Fortnite! &#129346 </p>
 </div>
 <div id="tech-stack">